oysvendsen/account-number-exercise/README.md

 Instructions
 ------------
  1. Read the txt-file in [norwegian-account-numbers](norwegian-account-numbers/).
- 2. Calculate the appropriate controldigit for each and accountnumber and replace the '?' in the account-number.
+ 2. Calculate the appropriate controldigit for each accountnumber and replace the '?' in the account-number.
  3. Query the rest api to check that the control digit is correct.
  4. If a control digit cannot be calculated for the given account number; declare that it is invalid.